 How do you balance the demands of scaling technology startups?
 Resources are scarce in the beginning, the founder is likely wildly talented, but does not have all the expertise needed to guide the company, and missteps can be extraordinarily costly.
-Lou Senko, CIO/SVP at Q2ebanking, has some excellent insights on this topic, and I had the opportunity to talk with him to learn more about his thoughts and experiences.
+Lou Senko, CIO/SVP at Q2ebanking, has some excellent insights on this topic, and I talked with him to learn more about his thoughts and experiences.

-How can a technology start-up best balance the need to move quickly with the future need to scale the organization?
+How can a technology start-up best balance the need to flash with the future need to scale the organization?

 LOU: In the early days, most inventors of a technology worry about how they are going to scale.
-They tend to spend their limited resources on infrastructure—office space and the like—rather than focusing on the fundamentals.
+They spend their limited resources on infrastructure—office space—rather than focusing on the fundamentals.
 Critical fundamentals are more about organizational development and figuring out how you are going to develop the organization for growth just before you need to grow.
 Things like office space, computers, and more software licenses can be procured quickly, but you can’t recruit and develop people and the organization at large as quickly as you might think.

 It is important to go through these stages because each stage will teach you something.
 In the early stages, inventors never know as much as they think they do.

 Do you find that technology start-ups often ignore the fundamentals required to build a strong and viable company?